ArmyAntSEC/GGGT/MMMT_eng_raw.md

 Let each player reread their character so they remember what it said.

 ## Speed-dating!
 Pair off all the players.
 Each pair then gets 60 seconds to have a quick talk.
 Do not reveal any big secrets at this time.
-Introduce your character in two sentences and say one sentence on how your character sees the character you are talking to.
+Introduce your character in two sentences and say one sentence about how you see the relationship between the two characters.
 Both characters do not need to agree on the nature of the relationship.
 Then switch until everyone has talked to everyone else.

 ## Summarize of the acts
 Read through the act descriptions in the chapter below.